seize the ribbon

 A mission was formed not long after Robert’s death that involved family and friends working without compensation to raise money each year to continue to support the doctors in their ground breaking research.

-Now we are proud to say in 2018 that we are growing as a 501c3 Charitable Organization that has since 2010 raised $139,900.and Every penny raised still supports Bladder Cancer Research at NYMC in Vallaha NY.
+Now we are proud to say that we have been growing as a 501c3 Charitable Organization that has since 2010 raised money every year and Every penny raised still supports Bladder Cancer Research at NYMC in Vallaha NY.

 We are proud of how far we have come in such a short time!
 Since 2010 we have continued to grow.